Efficient color code decoders in $d\geq 2$ dimensions from toric code decoders

 We then proceed with generalizing the Restriction Decoder to be applicable to the color code in $d\geq 2$ dimensions.
 Similarly as in two dimensions, we build on the idea that the problem of color code decoding can be reduced to the problem of toric code decoding, which has been extensively studied~\cite{Dennis2002,Pastawski2011,Duivenvoorden2017,Breuckmann2017,Breuckmann2017a,Kubica2018toom} In our construction we rely on: (i) a morphism of chain complexes of the $d$-dimensional color and toric codes, which maps the structure of one code onto the other, (ii) a local lifting procedure that estimates a color code recovery operator from the toric code correction.
 The Restriction Decoder uses any $d$-dimensional toric code decoder and a local lifting procedure, and thus can constitute an efficient solution to the problem of decoding the color code in $d\geq 2$ dimensions.
+In particular, the time complexity of the Restriction Decoder is proportional to the time complexity of the toric code decoder that we use.
 We prove that the Restriction Decoder successfully corrects errors in the color code if and only if the corresponding toric code decoding succeeds.
 This in turn allows us to estimate the Restriction Decoder threshold from the toric code threshold.

 The structure of the article is as follows.
 We start by explaining the Restriction Decoder for the 2D color code in Sec.~\ref{sec_2d}.
 Then, in Sec.~\ref{sec_basics} we mostly review basic ideas, including CSS stabilizer codes, chain complexes, lattices and the problem of toric code decoding.
 In Sec.~\ref{sec_lattices} we discuss the notions of colexes and restricted lattices, as well as prove some technical lemmas, which are later needed in Sec.~\ref{sec_decoding} to generalize the Restriction Decoder to $d\geq 2$ dimensions.
 Since those two sections contain all the technical details and proofs, some readers may choose to skip them and proceed directly to Sec.~\ref{sec_examples}, where we illustrate the Restriction Decoder with more examples in two and three dimension and provide numerical estimates of the threshold.